This is the real life story of two sisters, an annuity, nursing home costs, and why Medicaid Planning matters.

 The mother continued to get the care she needed as she aged, and the daughters got a resolution to a very sticky situation.
 It was a very satisfying experience for our attorney and the two sisters!

 We work with families everyday to find solutions to the challenges of estate planning — complicated family circumstances, business and farm succession planning, paying for a nursing home.
 It is our greatest pleasure when we can help families figure out legal solutions for complicated problems.

 If you want to learn more about planning for exorbitant nursing home costs, check out the following resources:

 - Download a copy of our Medicaid FAQ (that ran in a local publication) to learn more about paying for nursing care, qualifying for Medicaid, etc.

 - If you need help right away, just give us a call at 217-726-9200.
 We understand that many cases like these are urgent.
-Our Benefits Coordinator, Melissa Coulter, will be more than happy to discuss your situation and what immediate actions should be taken.
+Our Elder Care Advisor, Melissa Coulter, will be more than happy to discuss your situation and what immediate actions should be taken.